jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstarts/text-to-speech-langs/swift-macos.md

 # Quickstart: Synthesize speech in Swift on macOS using the Speech SDK

-In this article, you learn how to create a macOS app in Swift using the Cognitive Services Speech SDK to synthesize speech from text and play it with the default audio output.
+In this article, you learn how to create a macOS app in Swift using the Cognitive Research Technologies Speech SDK to synthesize speech from text and play it with the default audio output.

 ## Prerequisites